An ACT Government Website

 Find out about the range of non-teaching roles we offer in the ACT Education Directorate.

-Our workforce includes a range of non-teaching roles that support the management and day-to-day operations of our 92 public schools.
+Our workforce includes a range of non-teaching roles that support the management and day-to-day operations of our 93 public schools.
+Job vacancies are advertised on JobsACT.

 Health professionals and youth workers